Disha-Patil/InternshipProjects/About_this_branch.md

 * Text contatined within round paranthesis are removed, if there exist any.
 * Text contatined within square paranthesis are removed, if there exist any.
 * No summarization was done.
+* Duplicate entries and text with word count less than 7 are removed.

 # Notebooks: